Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-08-22 - Mem_Management Review.md

 2. Use the page to translate to frame
 3. Fetch

+> Technically, the initial access to the Page Table Base Register for the Hierarchical page table counts too.

 #### Method 2 - Segmentation

 > Blocks are now unequal functional code components (function, main, stack, heap, ...)